What is radiation therapy used for?

 To ensure errors are a rare occurrence, equipment is frequently calibrated (adjusted) to confirm correct functioning and both manual and computerised checks are undertaken by several team members before every treatment.

-Radiation oncology is a discipline in medicine that is renowned for its ongoing world-class educational and training programs.
+Radiation oncology is a discipline in medicine that is renowned for its ongoing world-class education and training programs.
 All these measures contribute to the quality and safety of treatment delivery.

 If you have any particular concerns in this regard, you should mention these to the radiation oncology team so they can allay your fears.